The Australian RIRDC Rural Women's Award

 - Profiles of 2013 National winners and runners-up

 Home grown talent takes out Rural Women's Award.
 More

 Four in running for 2016 NSW-ACT Award.
 More

 Nominate a rural woman

-If you would like to nominate someone for the Award please email your details including your full name, email address and best contact and the name and contact of the woman you wish to nominate so we can speak with her and provide her with an application package.
+If you would like to nominate someone for the Award please email your details (include your full name, email address and best contact) and the name and contact of the woman you wish to nominate.
+We will then speak with her and provide an application package.

 - NSW Farmers - Growing the best (Gold sponsor)